 Well that renovation is only about 1/4 of the renovations we’ve done in the past 5 months.
 And since we did all the demo ourselves, that meant A LOT of tearing out studs.

 We rented a dumpster for most of the debris, but it is hard, hard, hard for me to just toss wood.
+Just as I always end up with old desks and benches and cabinet doors to DIY, I also end up with old scraps of wood.
 So we ended up saving almost every stud we pulled out of the entire 1st floor.

 To me, that equals lots and lots of projects.
 The 1st one I’m going to show you is this DIY desk that you got a sneak peek of last week.